Getsemani, Cartagena: Local gives away all its best secrets [2023]

 • The city walls, where you can climb up and walk on top of them, catching a view of the imposing San Felipe Castle.

 • The Puente Román, which leads to Manga island.
 Manga itself is worth a quick look because of the many colonial buildings there.
-Some people may find it a little too busy, but Casa del Puerto and its nearby buildings are pretty nice.

 • Parque del Centenario was built in 1911 to celebrate 100 years of Colombia’s independence.
 The best thing to do here is animal-watching since sloths and different kinds of monkeys are known to flock to the park.